Convention of 1833: Preparation

 The previous convention's lack of Tejano representation fostered a perception that only newcomers to Texas were dissatisfied.
 The president of the Convention of 1832, Stephen F. Austin, traveled to San Antonio de Béxar to garner support for the changes the convention had requested.
 Austin found that the Tejano leaders largely agreed with the result of the convention but opposed the methods by which the resolutions had been proposed.
 They urged patience since Bustamante was still president and would not look favorably on a petition from settlers who had recently sided with his rival, Santa Anna.

 As a compromise, the ayuntamiento of San Antonio de Béxar drafted a petition containing similar language to the convention's resolutions.
 After legal norms, they submitted it to Músquiz, who forwarded it to the Mexican Congress in early 1833.
 At the time, the federal and state governments were in flux.
 Bustamante had resigned the presidency in late December 1832 as part of a treaty to end the civil war.
 There was no effective state government.
 The governor of Coahuila y Tejas had died in September 1832, and his replacement, the federalist Juan Martín de Veramendi, immediately dissolved the state legislature, which had centralist leanings.
 Veramendi called elections to seat a new government in early 1833.
 The political uncertainty made Austin urge for the federal government to be given several months to address the petition.
 If no action was eventually taken, he advised that Texas residents would form their own state government and essentially declare independence from Coahuila, if not from Mexico.

 Austin's timeframe was endorsed by Tejano leaders but did not pacify the Texian settlers.
 Towards the end of December, the central committee called for a new convention to meet in San Felipe de Austin in April 1833.
 Elections were scheduled for March.
-That action disturbed the Tejanoll leaders, who saw it as a violation of their agreement with Austin.
+That action disturbed the Tejano leaders, who saw it as a violation of their agreement with Austin.

 Communities in Texas elected 56 delegates for the new convention.
 In a departure from the previous election, San Antonio de Béxar also sent delegates, including James Bowie, the son-in-law of Governor Veramendi.
 Bowie, like many of his fellow delegates, was known as an agitator who wanted immediate change.
 The majority of the delegates to the previous convention had been more cautious.